tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 ![](/images/2023/storytime/goal.jpg)
 {: refdef}

 Reading is a big part of our family.
-We all read, even those too young to read, will happily listen to the stories being read to them.
+We all read, even those too young to read, will happily listen to their stories at bedtime, or any other time.
 Sometime when I'm a bit too tired, I sometimes dream that I could play them a podcast story instead.
 Our Google Home is able to tell stories whenever you ask it "Hey Google, tell me a story", but eventually those run out (about 50 or so, that I've heard).
 Often, I wonder what could be done in this space.

 With the new generation of machine learning is there a way to make endless stories ?
 Could they be unique and fun and have a moral grounding ?
 Could I run it all myself on a Raspberry Pi, hidden in a corner somewhere ?